pelaakso/aws-fargate-template/README.md

 ```

 These instructions can also be found in ECR repository page in AWS console, "View push commands" button.
+They also might need to be adapted if you fine tune the configuration variables in [infta.ts](infra/bin/infra.ts).

 After setting up the ECR, run a Fargate task in AWS console or any other way you prefer.